macgyver121/Project-Chart-to-Text-generation/README.md

 # Project-Chart-to-Text-generation with hybrid deep network

 This study is part of the DADS7202 Deep Learning course.
 Graduate School of Applied Statistics, National Institute of Development Administration (NIDA).
 Advisor is Asst.
-Prof. Thitirat Siriborvornratanakul
+Prof. Thitirat Siriborvornratanakul.

 ## Introduction